This area would have originally been the merchant's shop, currently it acts as the Reception and Giftshop.

 Additionally, there are some rather fantastic examples of old port toll boards on display too.

-Unfortunately, due to Covid restrictions we have had to cut this area of the groundfloor off for now.
+Unfortunately, due to Covid restrictions we may have to limit access to this area.

 Throughout the kitchen there are various objects which reflect how the room might have functioned in the past.